How To Convince Someone To Go To Therapy

 Convincing A Loved One To Attend Therapy

 Pushing someone to attend therapy is no easy task, and to be on the receiving end can feel pressuring.
-Although the intention is good, that loved one may find this suggestion of therapy intimidating and embarrassing.
+Although the intention is good, that loved one may find this suggestion intimidating and embarrassing.

 But how can this be achieved?